Choosing an Estimator#

 |Mean Shift||Moderate||●||Handles non-convex clusters, No local minima||Slower training|

-Anomaly detectors can be thought of as belonging to one of two groups.
-There are the anomaly detectors that consider the entire training data when making a prediction, and there are those that only consider a local region of the training set.
+Anomaly Detectors fall into one of two groups - there are those that consider the entire training data when determining an anomaly, and there are those that only consider a local region of the training set.
 Local anomaly detectors are typically more accurate but come with higher computational complexity.
 Global anomaly detectors are more suited for real-time applications but may produce a higher number of false positives and/or negatives.

 |Gaussian MLE||Global||●||●||Fast training and inference, Highly scalable||Strong Gaussian and feature independence assumption, Sensitive to noise|